faixan-khan/response_fishnet/README.md

 **Q4 Part2** *The authors also did not provide any supportive evidence to address my concern regarding the false negatives and false positives.
 I am not convinced by the response from the authors.*

 In traditional object detection tasks, the model must answer both the "where" (localization) and "what" (classification) questions.
 However, in our evaluation, we primarily focused on the "where" component, i.e., whether the model can accurately localize fish instances without enforcing species-level classification.
-This was done due to the poor performance in species classification task.
+This was done due to the poor performance in the species classification task.

-So, for cases with multiple instances of multiple species in an image, it is likely that errors in species recognition would dominate .
+So, for cases with multiple instances of multiple species in an image, it is likely that errors in species recognition would dominate.
 However, this does not necessarily indicate a failure in localization performance.

-As shown in our experiments, QWEN-2.5-VL shows strong performance in detection task.
+As shown in our experiments, QWEN-2.5-VL shows strong performance in the detection task.
 Furthermore, Qwen-2.5-VL also performs well in our keypoint localization task, which reinforces its strong visual perception and spatial reasoning abilities.
 Based on these results, we have no strong reason to believe that models like QWEN-2.5-VL would fail in multi-instance localization scenarios, especially when species classification is decoupled from detection.
 While our dataset has relatively fewer multi-instance images, the results suggest that existing models possess the capabilities needed to localize multiple fish.

-Given that the majority of our dataset consists of single-instance images, it is reasonable to expect that YOLO baseline model trained on it may face limitations when applied to multi-instance scenarios.
+Given that the majority of our dataset consists of single-instance images, it is reasonable to expect that the YOLO baseline model trained on it may face limitations when applied to multi-instance scenarios.
 However, such models can still be highly valuable in several practical applications.
 For example: 1)Automated Fish Sorting and Grading Systems: In industrial aquaculture settings, fish often pass individually along conveyor belts or through pipes and channels, where single-instance detection models can be used to sort or grade fish based on size.
 2)Individual Fish Monitoring in Research and Aquariums: In controlled environments such as research tanks, breeding programs, or aquariums, fish are often isolated or easily distinguishable.
 Here, single-instance models can support tasks such as behavior tracking, growth monitoring, and health assessment.

 **Q5** *I suggest that the authors add some statistics to provide a rough estimation regarding the caption accuracy.
 For example, the domain experts evaluate 500 or 1,000 captions from GPT-4o regarding different aspects and report the accuracy.*

 The descriptions were not directly generated by GPT-4o.
 Instead, species-specific information was first collected from reliable sources such as FishBase and other authoritative references.
 GPT-4o was then used to extract visually discriminative attributes from these expert-verified texts to aid in classification.
 This approach ensures that the content is grounded in domain expertise, with GPT-4o's role focused on structuring the information to highlight visual cues relevant for downstream tasks.

-Moreover, belowe we show statistically that the with a 95% confidence interval that 94.4%  of generated descriptions are statistically correct.
+Moreover, below we show statistically that with a 95% confidence interval, 94.4%  of generated descriptions are statistically correct.

-We have a population of ~35,000 items, from which we randomly sampled 50 descriptions and all were deemed correct by marine experts.
+We have a population of ~35,000 items, from which we randomly sampled 50 descriptions, and all were deemed correct by marine experts.
-You want to estimate the **true accuracy** of the entire dataset with statistical confidence.
+We want to estimate the **true accuracy** of the entire dataset with statistical confidence.

 - Population size: **35,000**
 - Sample size: **n = 50**